SouthGreenPlatform/VcfHunter/README.md

 ### PaintAssembly.sh

 This program perform ancestry chromosome painting of genome assembly according to tags specific of ancestral origin.
+A tag file in the form of a fastq file should be provided for each origin.
+All fastq files should be placed in the folder passed to --read-folder argument.

 *Options:*